irais-valenzuela/irais-valenzuela/README.md

 - 🔭 I’m currently working on Recipeasey a meal planning web application using the PERN stack
-- 🌱 I’m currently honing my Javascript skills by olving algorithms and building web applications
+- 🌱 I’m currently honing my Javascript skills by solving algorithms and building web applications
 - 🤔 I’m looking for software engineering roles
 - 💬 Ask me about my projects
 - 📫 How to reach me: @iraisvq8@gmail.com